tomerkl22/Image-classification-with-CNN/README.md

-Image classification with CNNs.
-I implemented a convolutional neural network to perform classification using the OCTMNIST dataset using pytorch.
+I executed image classification using Convolutional Neural Networks (CNNs) by implementing a model with PyTorch.
+The classification task was performed on the OCTMNIST dataset, showcasing the effectiveness of CNNs in handling image data.

 To download the dataset you can run :